Know Your Ingredients Ep.2 Carrot

 Also, Lutein is abundantly found in yellow and orange carrots.
 These nutrients promote good vision and eye health.

-In red and purple carrots, Lycopene, an antioxidant that may decrease risk of heart disease and cancer, is found.
+In red and purple carrots, Lycopene, an antioxidant that may decrease the risk of heart disease and cancer, is found.
 Eating carrots also can reduce cholesterol levels.

 3. Great for digestion and weight loss: